ncatlab/nlab-content/pages/2333.md

 *  _[[Handbook of Analysis and its Foundations]]_, Section 12.7 (short and to the point).

-* {#Borger} Borger & Kemper, Cogenerators for convex spaces, Applied Categorical Struc- tures, Vol. 2 (1994), 1-11.
+* {#Borger} B&ouml;rger & Kemper, Cogenerators for convex spaces, Applied Categorical Structures, Vol. 2 (1994), 1-11.

 *  Romanowska, Smith, Or&#322;owska; Abstract barycentric algebras; [pdf](http://staff.science.uva.nl/~gfontain/tacl09-abstracts/tacl2009_submission_48.pdf).
 This generalises from $[0,1]$ to an arbitrary $L \Pi$-algebra ($L$ for '&#321;ukasiewicz', $\Pi$ for 'product', so think of $[0,1]$ as a space of fuzzy truth values).